kevinnwhenn/Kevin-Portfolio/CustomerReturns.md

-### Display customer return rates based off of their sales
-#### Include salesperson assigned to customer
-NOTE:
-- table names and columns have been modified
+### Display Customer Return Rates
+- **Question**: Which of our customers are returning the most amount of product?
-- return rate is calculated within the report
+- Return rate is calculated within the report by dividing customers' returned merchandise value by their invoiced merchandise value.
+- Stored procedure is created with date and salesperson parameters.
+This will allow the user to view data based on their desired date range and salesperson.
+If salesperson parameter ```IS NULL``` then report will populate values summed together.

 ```sql
 SELECT